iotivity/iotivity-lite/README.rst

    :alt: IoTivity-Constrained Architecture
    :align: center

-Iotivity-Constrained's architecture addresses the following design
+IoTivity-Constrained's design presents the following features:
-goals:

-- **Laying down constraints**: This is achieved through build-time configuration of a set of parameters that constrain the number of serviceable connections and requests, payload sizes, memory pool sizes, timeouts etc.  These collectively characterize an acceptable workload for an application.

-- **Determinism**: All memory is statically allocated, and requests fail gracefully whenever a workload exceeds the set constraints.

-- **Common core**: IoTivity-Constrained will be employed on diverse hardware-software environments.
-The architecture is therefore decoupled into a cross-platform common core with a set of interfaces into implementations of platform-specific code.
-This decoupling isolates all of the OCF standards related functionality from lower-level platform/environment specific code, that varies per deployment.
+- **OS agnostic core**: This cross-platform core (written in pure C) encompasses the APIs, OCF resource model, protocol, security features, memory management and event loop.
+The core interacts with lower level platform-specific functionality via a very limited collection of abstract interfaces.
+Such a  decoupling of the common OCF standards related functionality from adaptations to any OS/target facilitates greater ease of long-term maintenance and evolution of the stack through successive releases of the OCF specifications.

-- **Platform abstraction**: These are a collection of interfaces with a key set of hooks that elicit a contract from implementations.
-The core framework talks via these interfaces to interact with platform specific functionality.
-Implementations may be built with any choice of embedded RTOS, network stack and hardware.
-Any such implementation then becomes a "port".
-Ports currently exist for Linux, Zephyr, RIOT OS and Contiki.
+- **Platform abstraction**: These are a collection of abstract interfaces with a small set of hooks to platform-specific features.
+These interfaces are defined in generic terms and elicit a specific contract from implementations.
+The core calls into these interfaces to interact with the underlying OS/platform.
+The simplicity and boundedness of these interface definitions allow them to be rapidly implemented on any chosen OS/target.
+Such an implementation then constitutes a "port".
+A number of ports (adaptations) currently exist for immediate use, and the project will continue to expand this set.

+- **Support for static OR dynamic allocation of internal structures**:
+  On environments with a C library that supports heap allocation functions, the stack can be configured at build-time to use dynamic memory allocation to operate without any pre-determined set of resource constraints.

+  Alternatively, the stack may be configured to statically allocate all internal structures by setting a number of build-time parameters that constrain the number of serviceable connections and requests, payload sizes, memory pool sizes, timeouts etc.  These collectively characterize an acceptable workload for an application.

-- **Lightweight design**: This is achieved through tight coupling between stack layers and avoiding modularity unless warranted.
+- **Lightweight design and low complexity**: This is achieved through the implementation of functionally cohesive modules, and weak coupling between stack layers.

+- **Simple C APIs**: The APIs are defined so as to closely align to OCF specification constructs aiding greater ease of understanding.
+Application code utilizing these APIs are largely cross-platform as a consequence of the design, and can be quickly migrated over to a any other target environment.

 Project directory structure
 ---------------------------

-The IoTivity-Constrained source tree has the following directory
-structure:

 api/*
-  contains the implementations of client/server APIs, the resource model and introspection layer, utility and helper functions to encode/decode to/from OCF’s data model, module for encoding and interpreting type 4 UUIDs, and handlers for the discovery, platform and device resources.
+  contains the implementations of client/server APIs, the resource model, utility and helper functions to encode/decode to/from OCF’s data model, module for encoding and interpreting type 4 UUIDs, base64 strings, OCF endpoints, and handlers for the discovery, platform and device resources.

 messaging/coap/*
   contains a tailored CoAP implementation.

 security/*
-  contains the handlers for secure core OCF resources.
+  contains resource handlers that implement the OCF security model.

 utils/*
   contains a few primitive building blocks used internally by the core framework.

+onboarding_tool/*
+  contains the sample onboarding tool (OBT).

 deps/*
   contains external project dependencies.

 deps/tinycbor/*
-  contains the tinyCBOR project.
+  contains the tinyCBOR sources.

-deps/tinydtls/*
+deps/mbedtls/*
-  contains the tinyDTLS project.
+  contains the mbedTLS sources.

+patches/*
+  contains patches for deps/mbedTLS and need to be applied once.

 include/*
-  contains common (across modules) headers.
+  contains all common headers.

 include/oc_api.h
   contains client/server APIs.